Give someone you care about a special xmas gift of your presence - a precious present and it costs nothing!

 Try to understand why you feel stressed and figure out what you can do to decrease that sense of stress.

 Pay attention to yourself as a whole human, not just as someone who deals with stress.
-Stress should not affect you giving plenty of self-care to you or seeking care from others.
+Stress should not affect you giving plenty of self-care to yourself (take a hot bath, walk in nature) or seek care from others.

 Don’t forget to stay connected.
 Even though many of us are still physically separated from friends and family, lean on support groups around you, including your family, friends, and fellow chronic warriors.
 They can provide the comfort of a listening ear and a shared experience, and remind you that as difficult as this is, we’re all in it together.